vbrichzin/udacity-ND-SDCE-AdvancedLaneLines-P2/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used the same combination of color and gradient thresholds to generate a binary image.
 I was able to re-use the code from the combined binary quiz in one of the lessons.
-In cell #4 of `P2.ipynb` the `binary_img()` function is using thresholds for the S-channel in the HLS color space and the x-gradient.
+In cell #4 of `P2.ipynb` the `binary_img()` function is using thresholds for the S-channel in the HLS color space, the L-channel for the x-gradient, and also the B-channel of the HSV color space.
+But before transforming the image I se contrast correction to fight excessive darkness or brightness by using the `cv2.equalizeHist()` function in the YUV color space (as was suggested by the reviewer).
 With the combination of these thresholds into one binary image the result was showing the lane lines quite well.
+I then only remove some noise by doing a morphological transformation (as was also suggested by the reviewer) in using the `cv2.morphologyEx()` function with a (2,2) kernel.
 Even though other object edges on cars and trees were visible as well, with the later windowing approach the lane lines can be well separated from the rest.

 Here is a binary image (same image as for the undistorting in the rubric point before) thus created: